CrescentCloud/CrescentCloud/README.md

 - 🔭 I’m currently working on Cloud Architect, Data Migration, Data Visualization and Data Warehousing
 - 🌱 I’m currently learning AI and Cyber Security
-- 👯 I’m looking to collaborate Data Science
+- 👯 I’m looking to collaborate Cloud Architect
-- 🤔 I’m looking for help with
+- 🤔 I’m looking for help with AI
 - 💬 Ask me about ... what you want? :) :)
 - 📫 How to reach me: ... crescent19@live.ca
 - 😄 Pronouns: ...